KK2O/KK20/README.md

-# KK20
+# Kisekae K-Tools
-An offline Kisekae 2 loader and updater.
-You only need to download the .exe.
+A toolbox for the official offline Kisekae.